 Sleep training is a real pain, but it’s temporary!

 You won’t be circling through all of the methods for months before settling on one – eventually, it will happen and STICK.

 Just remember to breathe through the process.

 Don’t Do Anything You Aren’t Comfortable With

-When you are ready to start your first day training, be sure your baby is drowsy first to up your chances for success (no matter the method).
+When you are ready to start your first day of sleep training, be sure your baby is drowsy first to up your chances for success (no matter the method).